shadowprince55/blockchain/quantum_proof/README.md

 ### Gracias muchas:
-Thanks to Sujeet, for pulling through it all, and to Utkarsh and Rashi for being awesome juniors!
+Thanks to Sujeet, for indulging in web-dev even though you hated it, and to Utkarsh and Rashi for being awesome juniors!